BeatrizArellano/regimeshifts/README.md

 ## Detecting regime shifts

-The `Regime_shift` class implements an algorithm proposed by [Boulton and Lenton (2019)](https://doi.org/10.12688/f1000research.19310.1) for detecting regime shifts in a time-series.
+The `Regime_shift` class implements the algorithm proposed by [Boulton and Lenton (2019)](https://doi.org/10.12688/f1000research.19310.1) for detecting regime shifts in a time-series.
 This method identifies anomalous rates of change along the time-series.

 To begin, we create an instance of the `Regime_shift` class by providing a `pandas` time-series as a parameter.